Ys I: Ancient Ys Vanished: Gameplay

-Version differences
+Ports

 Aside from graphical differences, the game layout remains essentially the same across the many ports of Ys; there are some versions where the details were changed.
-The Sega Master System version, for example, saw some of the game's dungeon areas flipped horizontally (including some other minor differences).
+The Master System version, for example, saw some of the game's dungeon areas flipped horizontally (including some other minor differences).

 The most distinctive of the early ports was the Famicom edition, which was published by Victor Musical Industries.
 This version was a vast departure from the original, featuring entirely new layouts for the towns, field, and dungeons, replacement of a number of the original musical tracks, and a new final battle sequence.

 The version developed for the MSX2 contained a handful of new musical tracks which replaced part of the original game's soundtrack.
 Some of these tracks, along with a number of unused tracks first composed for the original, were later incorporated into the soundtrack of Ys Eternal and Ys Complete.

 The versions developed for the TurboGrafx-CD, released as Ys I & II in 1989, included additional cutscenes, such as an opening detailing Adol's arrival in the town of Minea.
 The Microsoft Windows-based remakes, Ys Eternal and Ys Complete, expand further on this and many other story elements, through both cutscenes and additional gameplay.

-The Sharp X68000 enhanced remake released in 1991 was notable for its early use of 3D pre-rendering for the boss sprites, but this ended up creating what is considered "a bizarre contrast" with the game's mostly 2D graphics.
+The 1991 remake for the X68000 uses pre-rendered 3D graphics for the boss sprites, which was called "a bizarre contrast" with the game's mostly 2D graphics.

+In 1997, a port was released for Sega Saturn, included in the release of "Falcom Classics" for Japanese systems only.

+In 2024, a Nintendo Switch port based on the PC-8801 version was released by D4 Enterprise as part of their EGGCONSOLE series.

 Music

 Composed by Yuzo Koshiro along with Mieko Ishikawa, the soundtrack is notable for its rich melodies, in an age when video game music was beginning to progress from monotonous bleeps.
-The Ys soundtrack is considered to have some of the best video game music ever composed, and it is considered one of the finest and most influential role-playing video game scores of all time.
+The Ys soundtrack is considered to have some of the best video game music ever composed, and is considered one of the finest and most influential role-playing video game scores of all time.

 Several soundtrack albums dedicated to the music of Ys have been released by Falcom.
 This includes: